mautrix/docs/bridges/general/using-bridges.md

 a room.
 If you find a bridge that you're allowed to use, you can add it to any existing room.

+Your own account also doesn't need to be on the same server as the bridge, so while you can't connect self-hosted bridges to public servers like matrix.org, you can have your account on matrix.org while hosting a homeserver with a bridge on another domain.
+However, if you host a homeserver for a bridge, you may as well use it for your main account too, it'll probably be faster than matrix.org.

 After you have a bridge, you simply need to use it.

 * For puppeting bridges, you should usually navigate to the "Authentication"